pantheon-systems/documentation/source/content/migrate.md

 <Alert title="Note" type="info">

-The <a class="external" href="https://wordpress.org/plugins/wp-native-php-sessions/">WordPress Native PHP Sessions</a> plugin is automatically installed during the migration process.
+The [WordPress Native PHP Sessions](https://wordpress.org/plugins/wp-native-php-sessions) plugin is automatically installed during the migration process.
 For more details on this plugin, see [WordPress and PHP Sessions](/wordpress-sessions).

 </Alert>